liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/02-build-mobile-sdk-android.markdown

 # Building the Guestbook Mobile SDK [](id=building-the-guestbook-mobile-sdk)

-Once you've deployed the Guestbook portlet to your Liferay instance, you're ready to build the Guestbook Mobile SDK.
+Once you've deployed the Guestbook portlet to your @product@ instance, you're ready to build the Guestbook Mobile SDK.
 You might be asking yourself, "Why do I have to build a separate Mobile SDK?
 Can't I just use the pre-built Mobile SDK that Liferay already provides?"
 Fantastic question!
-The reason is that Liferay's pre-built Mobile SDK includes only the framework necessary to make server calls, and the classes required to call the remote services of Liferay's *core* apps.
+The reason is that Liferay's pre-built Mobile SDK includes only the framework necessary to make server calls, and the classes required to call the remote services of @product@'s *core* apps.
-Core apps are those included with every Liferay instance (also referred to as *out-of-the-box* apps).
+Core apps are those included with every @product@ instance (also referred to as *out-of-the-box* apps).
 Since you'll be calling the [Guestbook portlet's](/develop/tutorials/-/knowledge_base/6-2/writing-your-first-liferay-application) remote services, you must build a separate Mobile SDK for them.
 This is true of